phetsims/phet-info/doc/core-description-overview.md

 Additionally, design and development of _Core Description_ of several sims at once and all new sims allows us to improve SceneryStack's high-lelvel APIs, and all the inclusive design and develpment skills of the entire team.
 Creating a phased design approach allow us to gain the skills and expertise needed when we get the Interactive Description design phase.

 # What is included and excluded in Core Description
-_Core Description_ does not explicitly exclude anything.
+_Core Description_ does not explicitly exclude any categories of description.
 If it is easy to design and implement, we want to include it.
-That said, there are clear boundary lines for some of the more dynamic strings found in for Object and Context Responses, and some Dynamic State Descriptions.
+That said, there are clear boundary lines around the design of qualitative parameters needed for more dynamic strings found in Object and Context Responses, and Dynamic State Descriptions.

 # Core Description pieces (a definition of each and high level overview)